 - As part of the One Health Initiative, local experts from UMHS, RUSVM, Windsor Medical School, and St. Kitts Ministries of Health and Agriculture are in discussion of ways we can all collaborate to mitigate the current and potential damages of antimicrobial resistance in animals, humans and plants.
 UMHS Research Elective students will be participating in future projects to further this exciting initiative.

 (Top photo) SECOND ANNUAL UMHS RESEARCH SYMPOSIUM: (Left to right) Janderly Lopez, Nick Mills, Luis Acevedo, Beani Forst, Idallis Sanchez & Andrea Ferrer.
 Photo: Dr. Prakash Mungli

 Built in the tradition of the best US universities, the University of Medicine and Health Sciencesfocuses on individual student attention, maintaining small class sizes and recruiting high-quality faculty.
 We call this unique approach, “personalized medical education,” and it’s what has led to our unprecedented 96% student retention rate, and outstanding residency placements across the US and Canada.
 UMHS is challenging everything you thought you knew about Caribbean medical schools.

-Dr. Jane Harrington is a noted microbiologist and professor at UMHS.
+Dr. Jane Harrington is a noted microbiologist and former professor at UMHS.